Gexkill/sweng2/PP/src/index.md

 # 3. Tasks
 We considered all real assignment except the code inspection, since it is not related to this application, with the real deadlines.
-We also considered other tasks like the implementation, that we decided to start immediately after the design, because we have everything needed to start it. **Write in  hypothetical form?**
+We also considered other tasks like the implementation, that we decided to start immediately after the design, because we have everything needed to start it.
+We used the duration provided by the cocomo. **Write in  hypothetical form?**

 We used a Gannt diagram to show the tasks with the deadlines.